 - (5) of this section.
 (See subsection (7) for additional restrictions in V zones.) - a.
 When an improvement to an existing residential structure involves reconstruction or includes an addition, and the improvement's cost exceeds the 50 percent threshold in this article's definition of "substantial improvement," then the reconstruction or addition shall be elevated the same as new construction, with its lowest floor elevated to or above the base flood elevation. - Some partial reconstructions or additions to existing residential structures may fall below the 50 percent threshold and are therefore not considered to be "substantial improvements."
 In this situation: - 1.
 If the structure was approved after 1984 and thus was elevated in accordance with this code, the reconstructed or additional floor space shall also be elevated the same as new construction, with its lowest floor at or above the base flood elevation.
 Any enclosed space below the base flood elevation shall be subject to the same restrictions that apply to post-1984 structures as found in subsection (5) of this section. - 2.
-If the structure was approved before 1984, the reconstructed or any additional floor space must be elevated to or above the elevation of the structure's existing lowest floor, or to within 2 feet of base flood elevation, whichever is higher.
+If the structure was approved before 1984, the reconstructed or any additional enclosed floor space must be elevated to or above the elevation of the structure's existing lowest floor.
 Any enclosed space below the structure's existing lowest floor shall be subject to the same restrictions that apply to post-1984 structures as found in subsection (5) of this section.
-For purposes of this subsection only, "existing lowest floor" does not include enclosed space of less than 500 square feet below an elevated structure and does not include any space that has been used to park vehicles.
+For purposes of this subsection only, "existing lowest floor" does not include enclosed space of less than 500 square feet below a building with existing floor space that is elevated to base flood elevation or to within 2 feet of base flood elevation, an elevated structure and does not include any space that has been used to park vehicles.